class QDesignerCustomWidgetInterface

 Returns true if the custom widget is intended to be used as a container; otherwise returns false.

-Most custom widgets are not used to hold other widgets, so their implementations of this function will return false, but custom containers will return true to ensure that they behave correctly in Qt Designer.
+Most custom widgets are not used to hold other widgets, so their implementations of this function will return false, but custom containers will return true to ensure that they behave correctly in Qt Widgets Designer.

 Return type: